 Previously, we mentioned a few of the different types of establishments that tend to be most susceptible to storefront crashes.
 While certainly every situation is unique and it is impossible for us to know what happened in every single instance, it can be easy to make a few assumptions.

 These all tend to be locations where drivers pull up close to the curb, often to pick someone up or drop someone off.
 In addition to this, many of these types of businesses often have small parking lots that require careful maneuvering to navigate.
 Couple this with the fact that these parking lots are often clogged with pedestrians, and suddenly you have the scenario where a person might accidentally hit the wrong pedal and go careening through the front of the building.

 Bars and restaurants are another special case.
-These tend to be locations where there is a higher likelihood patrons may have had too much to drink, only to get in their car and begin driving.
+These tend to be locations where there is a higher likelihood that patrons may have had too much to drink, only to get in their car and begin driving.
 While certainly not every patron does this, the odds of this happening here are much higher than they would outside a church, for example.
-Indeed, 17 percent of storefront accidents are caused by driving under the influence.
+Indeed, 17% of storefront accidents are caused by driving under the influence.

 Environmental and Location-Based Risk Factors